hustxiaoc/gulp-minify/README.md

 # gulp-minify

-> Minify JavaScript with UglifyJS2.
+> Minify JavaScript with uglify-es.

 ## Note
 The latest version of  `gulp-minify` is using [uglify-es](https://www.npmjs.com/package/uglify-es) to minify files, this may cause some incompatible issues with earlier language versions for now, see https://github.com/hustxiaoc/gulp-minify/issues/27.